ryanatkn/gro/src/run/README.md

 - task definitions are just async functions in TypeScript modules, so chaining and composition are explicit in your code with one exception - `gro run` will execute multiple tasks serially, awaiting any async ones
+- passes a shared data object through each task which can mutated or treated as immutable - be careful with mutation!
 - it's fast because it imports only the modules that your chosen tasks need

 ## Usage